Minimal ring extensions of the integers exhibiting Kochen-Specker contextuality: Kochen-Specker colorings of integer vectors

-Quantum contextuality~\cite{BCGKL} is a foundational feature of quantum theory.
-It has has been widely studied since the work of Bell~\cite{Bell} and Kochen-Specker~\cite{KochenSpecker}.
-The work of Kochen and Specker famously reduced the proof of their no-hidden-variables result to the construction of a set of vectors in a Hilbert space that cannot be assigned a certain type of coloring, which we now recall.
-Let $S$ be a set of noncollinear vectors in an $n$-dimensional Hilbert space $H \cong \C^n$.
-Recall that a \emph{Kochen-Specker (KS) coloring} of a set of $S$ is $\{0,1\}$-coloring (i.e., a function $S \to \{0,1\}$) such that, for any orthogonal set of vectors $v_1,\dots,v_m \in S$, at most one of the $v_i$ is colored~1 and furthermore, if $m = n$ then exactly one of the $v_i$ is colored~1.
+Kochen and Specker famously reduced the proof of their no-hidden-variables result to the construction of a set of vectors in a Hilbert space that cannot be assigned a certain type of coloring, whose definition we now recall.
+Let $S$ be a set of nonzero vectors in an $d$-dimensional Hilbert space $H \cong \C^d$.
+For the purposes of this paper, a \emph{Kochen-Specker (KS) coloring} of $S$ is $\{0,1\}$-coloring (i.e., a function $S \to \{0,1\}$) satisfying the following conditions: \begin{enumerate}[label=(KS\arabic*)] \item If $v, \lambda v \in S$ are collinear vectors (for $\lambda \in \C \setminus \{0\}$), then $v$ and $\lambda v$ are assigned the same color; \item for any orthogonal set of vectors $v_1,\dots,v_m \in S$, at most one of the $v_i$ is colored~1; \item if $m = d$ in (KS2), then exactly one of the $v_i$ is colored~1. \end{enumerate} (This is slightly more general than some definitions in the literature, which require all vectors in $S$ to belong to an orthogonal basis in $S$.)
 Given a subset $S_0 \subseteq S$, a Kochen-Specker coloring of $S$ restricts to a coloring of $S_0$; thus if $S_0$ has no Kochen-Specker coloring then also $S$ is uncolorable.
-Kochen and Specker's no-hidden-variables theorem was proved by demonstrating the existence of a set of~117 three-dimensional vectors for which there is no KS~coloring.
-Since then, a wide variety of KS~uncolorable vector sets of varying dimensions have been found.

-In this paper we are concerned with KS uncolorable sets of \emph{integer} vectors, i.e.~vectors whose entries are all integers.
-Although these have historically been relatively rare, a few of the best-known KS vector sets is are collection of vectors in dimension~4 with entries in $\{-1, 0, 1\} \subseteq \Z$, given in~\cite{Peres, Kernaghan, CEG}.
-Another notable set of~37 integer vectors in dimension~3 was produced by Bub~\cite{Bub:Schutte}.
-This paper establishes the existence (Theorem~\ref{thm:Q}) of a new set of 3-dimensional integer vectors that has no Kochen-Specker coloring, whose significance is discussed below.
-This line of investigation brings the study of quantum contextuality into direct contact with nontrivial number-theoretic issues, in a similar manner as has happened with other topics in quantum information theory ranging from mutually unbiased bases~\cite{Durt:unbiased} to discrete quantum computation~\cite{LacalleGatti}.